Participant Perceptions of a Robotic Coach Conducting Positive Psychology Exercises: A Qualitative Analysis: Related Work

 Lifelong or \acf{CL}~\cite{THRUN199525, Parisi2018b}-based methods have been shown to be sensitive to dynamic shifts in data distributions and can balance novel learning in robots, as they interact with their environments, with the preservation and consolidation of knowledge across of past learning.
 For social robots, this entails learning during affective interactions with individual users, adapting their perception models to be sensitive to individual expressions~\cite{Gideon2017,pmlrbarros19a,Churamani2020CLIFER}.
-This allows for robots to offer \textit{personalised} interactions~\cite{Churamani2022CL4HRI} sensitive to individual behaviours, while retaining their generalisation abilities~\cite{Spaulding2021Lifelong} for a widespread application across different individuals
+This allows for robots to offer \textit{personalised} interactions~\cite{Churamani2022CL4HRI} sensitive to individual behaviours, while retaining their generalisation abilities~\cite{Spaulding2021Lifelong} for a widespread application across different individuals.
+In the robot implementation in this work, we explore the use of both off-the-shelf non-personalised Adaptation (A), and Personalised Continual Learning -based (P) adaptation.
+For both, we use robots' affective appraisal of user's facial expressions during the interactions to modify the interaction flow by modelling additional dialogues based on the user's affective responses.
+For non-personalised adaptation (A), this is done using a pre-trained off-the-shelf affect perception model~\cite{BCS2020FaceSN} while for the personalised adaptation (P) model, a CL-based model is used that personalises towards individual expressions~\cite{Churamani2020CLIFER, Churamani2022CL4HRI}.
+Implementation details of the adaptation strategies can be found in~\cite{Churamani2022CL4HRI}.